browserengineering/book/book/animations.md

       DrawText(text=text)
       DrawText(text=fades)

-Now instead of drawing those three words, we can just copy over the layer (indicated by a `DrawCompositedLayer` command that draws a pre-rastered surface into the root):
+Now instead of drawing those three words, we can just copy over the composited layer with a `DrawCompositedLayer` command:

     SaveLayer(alpha=0.112375)
       DrawCompositedLayer()